MatiPl01/react-native-sortables/README.md

 - 🌟 Star this repo to show support
 - 🐛 Report bugs by [creating an issue](https://github.com/MatiPl01/react-native-sortable/issues)
-- 💡 Request features in discussions [open a discussion](https://github.com/MatiPl01/react-native-sortable/discussions) <!-- TODO - setup discussions -->
+- 💡 Request features in discussions [open a discussion](https://github.com/MatiPl01/react-native-sortable/discussions)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>